-Fig. 1 shows briefly the main procedure of data processing.
-Firstly, the color images are converted to grey images, see Fig. 1(a).
+Fig. 1(a).
 To facilitate comparison with the matrix V, the nine frontal views are aligned by hand, each of them corresponds to a column of matrix V. Fig. 1(b) shows the parts-based faces transformed by the basis image matrix W.

 In the NMF algorithm, the rank r is an important parameter that decides the dimension of characteristic subspace.
 The determining of r shall be helpful to reduce the dimension of image matrix, but also to express target features effectively.
 However, there is no good way to determine it nowadays.
 In [5], N.D.
-Ho indicated that the problem of determining the non-negative rank can be solved in finite time by looping through $r = 1, 2, \dots, \min(n, m)$, since the upper bound of the non-negative rank is $\min(n, m)$.
+Ho indicated that the problem of determining the non-negative rank can be solved in finite time by looping through $r = 1, 2, \cdots, \min(n, m)$ because the upper bound of the non-negative rank is $\min(n, m)$.
 Additionally, N.D.
 Ho et al. [6] compared the convergence speed of different algorithms, which can be a reference to the determining of r value.